 Your website is the foundation of successful SEO.
 From a high-level perspective, your legal SEO campaign should include:

-- Website optimization: This includes:
+- Law firm website optimization: This includes:

 - Regularly creating fresh content that’s relevant to your target audience and supports your keyword strategy